biodati/studio_help/docs/sections/knowledge/a_walk_through_the_curation_interface-_adding_knowledge.md

 There are a few more features available to you on the Knowledge Creation page.

-   #1  Toggle which shrinks and expands the citation information
+   #1  Toggle which shrinks and expands the citation information.

    #2  Save the nanopub.